Drug-Free Communities (DFC) Support Program - Competing Continuation

 - County, city, township, and special district governments

-- State or federally recognized American Indian or Alaska Native tribal governments
+- Federally recognized American Indian or Alaska Native tribal governments

 - Tribal organizations, other than federally recognized tribal governments